mtsanford/essentialrect-lib/README.md

 #### minAspectRatio (optional)

-Specify that if the aspect ratio the image is displayed in is above minAspectRatio, it should not be letterboxed.
-The contrains the width of the essentialRect.
+Specify that if the aspect ratio of the box the image is displayed in is above minAspectRatio, it should not be letterboxed.
+This contrains the width of the essentialRect.

 #### maxAspectRatio (optional)

-Specify that if the aspect ratio the image is displayed in is below maxAspectRatio, it should not be letterboxed.
-The contrains the height of the essentialRect.
+Specify that if the aspect ratio pf the box the image is displayed in is below maxAspectRatio, it should not be letterboxed.
+This contrains the height of the essentialRect.

 #### onImageError (optional)